By guest contributor: Elizabeth Gatto

 - Ensure that all squirrels have left the attic before removing the funnel, then apply caulking as you did in step 2.

 - After that is done, use the sealant to liberally cover all areas you caulked.
 Another idea is to take some hot sauce and cover these areas as well.
-The spicy hot sauce will burn their mouths and deter them if they decide that they do want to come back inside.
+The spicy hot sauce will burn their mouths and deter them if they decide they want to come back inside.